nshimaza/thread-supervisor/README.md

 exception to children.
 There is no option like `exit(Child, shutdown)` found in Erlang/OTP.

 You must implement appropriate resource cleanup on asynchronous exception.
-You can implement graceful shutdown by yourself but it does not arrow you escape from dealing with asynchronous exception.
+You can implement graceful shutdown by yourself and it is always a good practice.
+However it does not arrow you escape from dealing with asynchronous exception.
+This package decided not to enforce you to implement graceful shutdown but leaves it your choice.

 ### No `RestForOne` strategy